Loading...

 The gene faults that increase the risk of breast cancer and cancer of the ovaries and fallopian tubes in women may also increase the risk of other cancers.

-• Faults in BRCA1 may be associated with a slightly increased risk of prostate cancer in men.
+• Faults in BRCA1 may be associated with a slightly increased risk of uterine cancer in women and a slightly increased risk of prostate cancer in men.

 • Li-Fraumeni syndrome is not usually associated with cancer of the ovaries and fallopian tubes, but is associated with bone, soft tissue, brain, lung or adrenal gland cancers, or leukaemia.

 • Hereditary non-polyposis colorectal cancer (HNPCC, or Lynch syndrome) is due to faults in mismatch repair genes.
-It is not associated with breast cancer but is associated with bowel and other gastrointestinal, uterine and ovarian cancers.
+It is not associated with breast cancer, but is associated with bowel and other gastrointestinal, uterine and ovarian cancers.

 Breast reconstruction